Getting Comfortable Being Uncomfortable

 Rob Pickels 06:50

-I liked it.
 Allow me to rephrase my analogy.
-We have walked away not with the mixed greens.
-The iceberg lettuce.
+We have walked away, not with the mixed greens, the iceberg lettuce.

 Rob Pickels 07:00

 Iceberg lettuce.
 I don’t know, man.
-I need chicken casserole.
-Like, yeah,
+I need some Buffalo chicken casserole.

 Grant Holicky 07:05

-wow.
 Yeah, you know, this is just where we all differ in opinion.
-If it doesn’t have research, you think it’s Iceberg lettuce?
-I think it’s, you know, tuna surprise.
-Alright, so
+If it doesn’t have research, you think it’s iceberg lettuce – I think it’s, you know, tuna surprise.

 Trevor Connor 07:17